Permutation-Based True Discovery Guarantee by Sum Tests: Algorithmic implementation

 Similarly to the single-step shortcut, we obtain $\underpzn$ and $\overpzn$ by taking $\underpzn=1$ if and only if the algorithm returns $\pz=1$, and $\overpzn=0$ if and only if it returns $\pz=0$.

-In the worst case, $S=M$, $z=1$, and all subspaces containing more than one set need to be partitioned; after $m$ steps, the procedure generates $2^{m}-1$ subspaces, each of them containing exactly one set.
-In this case, the total number of iterations of the single-step shortcut is of order $2^{m+1}$.
-Even if in the worst case the complexity is exponential in the number of hypotheses, in many cases it is lower; moreover, by Theorem \ref{T:dn} we obtain a valid lower ($1-\alpha$)-confidence bound for $\delta$ even if the algorithm is stopped early.
+Each iteration of the algorithm applies the single-step shortcut of Algorithm \ref{algorithm:short} in a subspace, with complexity that is linearithmic in the number of hypotheses and the number of permutations (Lemma \ref{L:complexity_sumSome1}).
+The following lemma shows that the total complexity may be exponential in the number of hypotheses.
+In many cases this number is lower; moreover, by Theorem \ref{T:dn} we obtain a valid lower ($1-\alpha$)-confidence bound for $\delta$ even if the algorithm is stopped early.

+\begin{lemma} In the worst case, Algorithm \ref{algorithm:bab} converges after a number of iterations of order $2^m$, where each iteration has complexity of order $mB\log(mB)$. \end{lemma}

-\subsection{Binary Search Method}
+\subsection{Binary search method}

 Algorithms \ref{algorithm:short} and \ref{algorithm:bab} evaluate $\pz$ for a single fixed $z$, but we are interested in the change point $q$ of the function $\phi:\,\{0,\ldots,s+1\}\rightarrow\{0,1\}$, given in (\ref{def:q}).
-In this Section, we show how to approximate $q$ without studying all values $z\in\{0,\ldots,s+1\}$.
+In this section, we show how to approximate $q$ without studying all values $z\in\{0,\ldots,s+1\}$.

 By Lemma \ref{L:phi_q}, $\phi$ has a single change point in $q$, and takes opposite values in the extremes of its domain.
 Therefore $q$ may be found by embedding the shortcut within a binary search algorithm \citep{knuth}.
 The procedure consists of iteratively bisecting the domain of $\phi$ and selecting the subset that must contain the change point, based on the values that the function takes in the extremes and the bisection point.
-In the worst case, $q$ is determined after a number of steps of order $\log_2(s)$.
+In the worst case, $q$ is determined after a number of steps of order $\log_2 s$.
+The following lemma shows that combining the single-step shortcut with a binary search has complexity at most of order $m\log^2 m$ in the number $m$ of hypotheses, and linearithmic in the number of permutations.
+The worst-case complexity of using the iterative shortcut of Algorithm \ref{algorithm:bab} remains exponential, as in Lemma \ref{L:complexity_sumSome1bis}.